crcritel/cloud-networking-resilience/README.md

 - **Image Packs:** PNG exports of every figure
   → [🖼️ Chapter Image ZIPs](#chapter-image-packs)
 - **Code Samples:** Route 53 policies, BGP configurations, and automation examples (to be released gradually)

-### 💬 Author’s Note

-This project is dedicated to **Ade (2017 – 2022)** — my beloved Bengal cat, brother, son, dearest friend, and constant companion.

-Through his quiet strength, unwavering loyalty, and gentle presence, he taught me what resilience truly means in life.
-In my work, I design for resilience every day — and it felt only natural to honor him here, with his face on this book,
-so that everyone who reads it sees the inspiration behind both my life’s work and this journey.

-The repository will continue to evolve as new chapters, updates, and resources are released,
-ensuring that the book’s examples remain current with the latest advancements in cloud networking and AWS services.

 ---